-At 65, Kathryn Canavan is a first-time author.
+Kathryn Canavan became a first-time author at 65.

-It is natural that she write about the Lincoln assassination, the most consequential crime in American history, because Canavan started her journalism career as a crime reporter.
+It is natural that she write about the Lincoln assassination, the most consequential crime in American history, because Canavan began her journalism career as a crime reporter.

 She is a former dinosaur docent at the Academy of Natural Sciences in Philadelphia and former long-time volunteer with Cub Pack 506, the nation’s first Cub Scout pack exclusively for boys living in shelters or on the streets.